HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/EPiServer-Application-Files.5.2.375.133/Readme.txt

 The folder contains the EPiServer application files that normally is installed under %PROGRAMFILES%\EPiServer\CMS\x.x.x.x\Application.

+Configuration
+The folder contains files for configuration-transformations...(need more description here)

 Content
 Just a dummy-file so the package install.
 The file is removed by "tools\Install.ps1".
 A NuGet-package needs to contain content or lib to install as a project-level package.